Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - Statistical Methods: Regression Analysis.

 **Achievements:**
-- Awarded 'Employee of the Year' for outstanding contributions to data-driven decision making at General Hospital Auchi
+- Awarded 'Employee of the Year' for outstanding contributions to data-driven decision making at Ambydated Foods Limited.

 **Featured Projects:**
 - **Sales Analysis Dashboard**: An interactive dashboard analyzing sales data to identify best selling and profitable car models .